"Hello World";

 This blog is where I:

-• Write about things I build—and things I break
+• Write about things I build and break

 • Turn complex systems into clear mental models